pga03/docs-first-discovery/src/documents/firstDiscoveryServer.md

 category: Overview
 ---

 The First Discovery Server acts as a web server for a  [First Discovery Editor](https://github.com/GPII/first-discovery) instance and provides a means for storing preferences to the [GPII](http://gpii.net) Preferences server.
-By default the storing of preferences is channeled through the GPII's Oauth2 secruity layer, using the [Client Credentials Grant](https://wiki.gpii.net/w/GPII_OAuth_2_Guide#Client_Credentials_Grant) type.
+While the First Discovery Server is built with [gpii-express](https://github.com/gpii/gpii-express) and is not actually a [Kettle](https://github.com/amb26/kettle/blob/KETTLE-32/README.md) application, it does makes use of Kettle features for creating [datasources](https://github.com/amb26/kettle/blob/KETTLE-32/README.md#datasources), [configuration](https://github.com/amb26/kettle/blob/KETTLE-32/README.md#structure-of-a-kettle-config), and for [starting](https://github.com/amb26/kettle/blob/KETTLE-32/README.md#starting-a-kettle-application) the server.

 ## Configuration ##

 The First Discovery Server can be configured via [Kettle Configs](https://github.com/amb26/kettle/blob/KETTLE-32/README.md#structure-of-a-kettle-config).
 A set of these are provided with the server in the [config](https://github.com/GPII/first-discovery-server/tree/master/src/config) directory.
 An integrator can choose to make use of the provide configs directly or use them as the basis for creating new configs.

-The [`gpii.firstDiscovery.server.configurator`](./src/js/firstDiscoveryServer.js) grade defines a default schema for which the configuration is validated against.
+The [`gpii.firstDiscovery.server.configurator`](https://github.com/GPII/first-discovery-server/src/js/firstDiscoveryServer.js) grade defines a default schema for which the configuration is validated against.
 If the validation fails, the application will throw and error.

 For more information about how the Preferences Server's security layer is configured.
 Please see the [Client Credentials Grant](https://wiki.gpii.net/w/GPII_OAuth_2_Guide#Client_Credentials_Grant) documentation.